fromage-fraser/dd4/README.md

 ## Quick start

 1. Install `docker`.
-1. Install `docker-compose`.
+2. Install `docker-compose`.
-1. Recommended: install `make`.
+3. Recommended: install `make`.

+4. From the root directory, initialise the player directory:

+    ```
+    cp -r server/player_skeleton server/player
+    ```

+    This only has to be done once.

-1. From the root directory, build the server image:
+5. From the root directory, build the server image:

     ```
     // With make